 All ingredients named above have been approved and recommended in current guidelines (ERBP, DGfN, UK Ren.
 Ass., SF2H, and other national guidelines).

-Please note that all TauroLock™ products must be administered by trained staff with medical expertise and experience.
-Based on this premise, we advise the following procedure:
+Please note that all TauroLock™ products are to be administered by trained staff with medical expertise and experience.
+On this premise, we advise the following procedure:

 - Start dialysis.